 “I was teaching the Old Testament, but I couldn’t get my mind off the Restoration,” he says.
 That’s when Deere felt inspired to write an album of songs about the early history of the Church.

 He shared his ideas with his good friend Dan Truman, and this led to the creation of the Nashville Tribute Band—a revolving cast of LDS songwriters and recording artists.
 Their first album, Joseph: A Nashville Tribute to the Prophet, was a huge success, so the band followed up with tribute albums about the pioneers and missionary work as well.
+They most recently added a Christmas album to their repertoire.

 “Mormon redneck music is not supposed to work,” Deere laughs.
 “It’s not for everybody, but it touches some people that nobody else can seem to get to.”